-Maureen is a papermaker and paper artist who has exhibited at venues all over the world.
+Maureen is a papermaker and paper artist who lives in Herefordshire, and who has exhibited at venues all over the world.
 She has also written numerous books on the subject of paper and papermaking and makes paper to commission.
 She is a member of the International Association of papermakers and Artists and Paperweight, the British Papermakers Association.

 “Most of us, faced with an unfamiliar plant judge it on its visual qualities; some might think about its culinary possibilities.
 Maureen Richardson however would be thinking about its potential as raw material for craft papermaking.
 “If you can grow it, I can make paper out of it” she says.
 Bluebells, phormium, horsetail, leek, anemone, tulip, goosegrass – are amongst the 150 other species that have fallen at some stage into Maureen’s pot, been pulped and turned into richly coloured and textured paper.